hgoldstein95/reflective-minimal/README.md

 scp -P 5555 artifact@localhost:reflective-minimal/analysis/<desired_chart>.pdf .
 ```

-### 3. Replicating the Hypothesis Experiment to analyse the Shrinking of Reflective Generators (Table 1)
+### 3. Replicating the Hypothesis Experiment to analyze the Shrinking of Reflective Generators (Table 1)

 Run the following command from the root directory of this project:
 ```bash